ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/testing.md

 ## Networking

-The virtual machines used in tests make use of the 192.168.10.0/24 network.
-If it is already in use by your local environment, you're going to have trouble unfortunately.
-On this network, the local (host) machine will have the address 192.168.10.1.
+The virtual machines used in tests make use of a randomly determined /24 network (so we can run multiple overlapping tests in the same host).
+To pick a specific network you can use the *--network* option to *run-test.sh*.
+On this network, the local (host) machine will have the address "x.x.x.1".

 ## Running tests